vvvanthe/-MultiConnectionTransformer/README.md

-- More detailed comparison between MCT and a representative CNN-based model EDSR, CARN and FALSA-A (classical image SR, X2)
+- More detailed comparison between MCT and a representative CNN-based model EDSR, CARN and FALSA-A (classical image SR, X2, no compression)

 | Method                                               | Training Set    | #Params | Y-PSNR/Y-SSIM <br /> on Set5 | Y-PSNR/Y-SSIM <br /> on Set14 | Y-PSNR/Y-SSIM <br /> on BSD100 | Y-PSNR/Y-SSIM <br /> on Urban100 | Y-PSNR/Y-SSIM <br /> on Manga109 |
 |:-----------------------------------------------------| :---:        |:-------:|:----------------------------:|:-----------------------------:|:------------------------------:|:--------------------------------:|:--------------------------------:|